Logo of the The Poor Swiss

 It is easy to estimate that cost.
 US stocks are currently 66% of the world stock market and have an average yield of 1.50%.
 So, on average, losing these dividends is the same as adding an extra fee of 0.1485% (rounded to 0.15%).

 It is worth noting that Finpension is currently speaking to the different tax offices to validate this technique.
-But we already know that Lucerne accepted this reclaim.
-So there is a good chance that more cantons follow.
+But we already know that Lucerne accepted this claim.
+So there is a good chance that more cantons will follow.

 The DA-1 deductions can only be claimed if you reach a minimum of 100 CHF.
 The total will include Finpension claims and possibly other deductions you are doing yourself.